TUVIMEN/sexstories-scraper/README.md

 # sexstories

-A shell script for downloading sexstories in nicely formated files
+A shell script for downloading sexstories in nicely formatted files

 ## Requirements